65hz/mynvimdots/README.md

 # Neovim Config

-Welcome to my NeoVim config.
-Use it for inspiration.
+Hey there!
+Welcome to a neovim config [based off of this template](https://github.com/radleylewis/nvim) with some changes by me.

 ## plugins